awsdocs/amazon-eventbridge-user-guide/doc_source/eb-api-destination-partners.md

 POST https://*SPLUNK\_HEC\_ENDPOINT*:*optional\_port*/services/collector/raw

 **Additional information**
-API Key – When configuring the endpoint for EventBridge, the API key name is “Authorization” and value is the “Splunk HEC token ID”\.
+API Key – When configuring the endpoint for EventBridge, the API key name is “Authorization” and value is the Splunk HEC token ID\.
-Basic \(Username/Password\) – When configuring the endpoint for EventBridge, the username is “Splunk” and the password is “HEC tokenID”\.
+Basic \(Username/Password\) – When configuring the endpoint for EventBridge, the username is “Splunk” and the password is the Splunk HEC token ID\.

 ## Sumo Logic<a name="api-destination-sumologic"></a>